gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_data_set/README.md

 # [0.data set generate](https://github.com/gilmandelbaum/analysis-pipeline-for-photometry_ex/tree/master/Nb_data_set/0.data_set_generate)

-## generate the data set of interest in a .pickle

 **data_set_generate_data_object:**

-generates one object that has the structure:
+generates one object in a .pickle fomat that that has the structure:
 [Session number][Right or left side of the brain][ipsi or contra response][trial type]{period}.